What Type of Account is Accounts Receivable?

 This means that before you jump into offering credit, you’ll want to take a look at your industry specifically.
 If you do decide to start offering credit, you’re going to need to consider a few business practices first.
 These include:

-- Cash-basis accounting.
 The timing of transactions in cash-basis accounting is straightforward.
 In this type of accounting, your revenue is considered revenue when cash is received.
 In addition, your expenses are considered expenses when cash is paid by you.
 This type of accounting is popular with sole proprietors and businesses that have no inventory.
-For cash-basis accounting, you will record no accounts receivable or accounts payable.
+For cash-basis accounting, you will record no accounts receivable or accounts payable, relying solely on cash flows.
 Typically, cash-basis accounting is for businesses that have less than $25 million in revenue.
 These businesses often prefer cash-basis accounting because they can receive certain tax benefits.

 As you decide which method is better for you, you may want to consult an accountant.
 Typically, small businesses start with cash-basis accounting and then move toward accrual-basis accounting as they grow.

-- Receivables from shareholders.
 Your small business’s shareholders can take a loan from you.
-When this occurs, it is considered a receivable.
+When this occurs, the amount owed is considered a receivable.

-- Receivables from employees.
 Your employees also can take a loan from your small business.
-When this occurs, it is considered a receivable, just as with your shareholders or customers.
+When this occurs, the amount of money owed is considered a receivable, just as with your shareholders or customers.